mhlinder/scientific-computing/Readme.md

 ===================================

 ## Manifest
 Why practice scientific computing?
-Scientific computing is not merely using Excel sheets
+Scientific computing is not merely using computers as an aid to science; it's intelligently using computers to organize and process data, and to write up the results of empirical work and simulation.

 ## Tools
 ### Google